Phy1a/CY-BER-Path/README.md

 ### tile.c :

 This file implements the functions declared in the 'tile.h' header file.
-Here is an explanation detailed for each function:

 1. 'create_tile' : This function creates a tile with default walls not present ('0'), no robot ('64'), and no target ('0').